Psychedelic/cap-docs/docs/integrate-cap/getting-started.md

 ---
 date: "1"
 ---
 # 👑 Integrating CAP - New & Existing Projects
+## 👑 Integrating CAP - New & Existing Projects

 Soon, on CAP's release (first week of November), we will share in-detail guides and documentation on how to integrate CAP to: